TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/lesson.md

     	5. Create the diagonal checkers
     	6. Connect the functions together
     	7. wrap up and game over check is correct
-4. **Discussion**
+4. **Debrief**
-	* talk to students about questions, and confusion.
+	* Talk to students about questions, and confusion.
 Make sure to look at their plans and that they have outlined the project in a way that makes sense.
 Ask them to talk about which part will be the hardest or take the longest time.
 5. **Day Plan**
 	* At the start of class instead of a Do Now, have the student write down what they hope to accomplish that day, and assess their schedule to see if they are on track
 6. **Review**